 accept only one input argument,

-you might want to use additional inputs.
-For instance, you could make
+you might want your cost function to use additional inputs.
+For instance,

-the model name an input argument and configure the function to be
+you could make the model name an input argument and configure the

 use a function that accepts more than one input argument, you use

 arg2 as inputs.
 Then, assuming that all input

 arguments are variables in the workspace, you enter: